 Prof Paul Greenhalgh, Director of the Sainsbury Centre for Visual Arts

 Dr Sarah Monks, Lecturer in European Art History

 Mónica Núñez Laiseca, Curator and Tutor in Museum Studies

 Prof David Peters Corbett, Professor of Art History and American Studies

 The Butrint Foundation

-The Butrint Foundation aimed to use modern field methods to understand the history of Butrint and its region in its Mediterranean context.
+The Butrint Foundation uses modern field methods to understand the history of Butrint and its region in its Mediterranean context.
 The archaeological programme has comprised three phases: first, defining the character and extent of Butrint's archaeology; second, selecting areas for selective large-scale investigation; and, third, preparing the results for publication, archiving and ordered storage at the site.

 Icon?
 The Art of Faith in Norfolk

 This project, developed in collaboration with the Norwich Castle Museum and Art Gallery explores the diversity of religious faiths practiced in Norfolk over the centuries.

 Funded by the AHRC, the 'Icon?' project will result in a major exhibition at the Norwich Castle Museum and Art Gallery, opening in late 2010.
 A multi-faith advisory panel is closely involved with the project, which is led by Dr Margit Thofner and Dr Simon Dell.